FAQ

 SKATING IN GENERAL

-• I’m new to skating and don’t know the rules.
+I’m new to skating and don’t know the rules.
 Can you explain [x]?

 First, read our Introduction to Skating guides!
 They explain many basic aspects of figure skating competitions, judging, and technical elements.
 If you have more in-depth questions or questions about subjects not covered in the guides, feel free to ask and we will try our best to reply.

-• I’m interested in learning how to skate.
+I’m interested in learning how to skate.
 How do I get started?

-We recommend contacting people at your local ice rink.
+We recommend contacting your local ice rink.

 WATCHING SKATING EVENTS ON TV OR ONLINE

-• When is [competition] taking place?
+When is [competition] taking place?
 What’s the schedule?
 Who’s participating there?

 This information will be provided in the weekly competition posts, but if you want to know about competitions farther in advance, please take a look at the ISU calendar of events.
-Basic competition info such as dates can be found easily through a Google search.

-• Are there streams for [upcoming competition]?
+Are there streams for [upcoming competition]?

-We will either edit existing posts or make new posts once we know about streams.
+We will update existing posts or make new posts once we know about streams.
 Our streaming info posts usually go up a few days before a competition begins, as many TV schedules aren’t updated until then.
 If it’s a small competition, we might not make a blog post about it, but information may be provided on our Twitter.

-• What options are usually available for watching competitions?
+What options are usually available for watching competitions?

-• I can’t watch a competition live.
+I can’t watch a competition live.
 Is there any way I can catch up?

 The Skating ISU Youtube channel archives all of its livestreams.
 Videos from skating competitions may also be uploaded to Youtube by fans.
 Search skaters’ names and filter by upload date for the latest videos.

-• Help!
+Help!
 This stream is blocked in my country.
 What do I do?

 ATTENDING SKATING EVENTS

-• I’m going to a competition/ice show for the first time; can you give me some advice?
+I’m going to a competition/ice show for the first time; can you give me some advice?

 See this guide for some helpful tips.

-• How do I buy tickets for [competition]?
+How do I buy tickets for [competition]?
 When do they go on sale?

 The timing of ticket sales varies widely depending on the competition.
 Tickets for major events are usually on sale at least a couple of months beforehand.
 Tickets can be sold from a variety of sources.
 It’s best to follow the event on social media, if available, or keep an eye on the event’s website in order to stay up to date.